SankalpGhasti-dev/PyLabFlow/CONTRIBUTING.md

-# Contributing to LwFlow 🧪
+# Contributing to PyLabFlow 🧪

-First off, thank you for considering contributing to LwFlow!
+First off, thank you for considering contributing to PyLabFlow!
 We're thrilled you're here.
 This project is built by the community, for the community, and we welcome any contribution, from fixing typos to implementing major new features.

 This document provides guidelines to help make the contribution process easy and effective for everyone involved.